PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~
 * tab-spam-increment
     - **default**: 1
-    - **description**: The amount the internal tab spam counter increases by
+    - **description**: The number that the internal tab spam counter increases
-      when a player presses tab in the chat window.
+      by when a player presses tab in the chat window.

 * tab-spam-limit
     - **default**: 500